bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-flyby.md

 This gives a heliocentric velocity of $V_2^s =$ {glue:text}`interplanetary-flyby-leading-V_2:.2f` km/s, with components $V_{\perp,2}^s =$ {glue:text}`interplanetary-flyby-leading-V_p2:.2f` km/s and $V_{r,2}^s =$ {glue:text}`interplanetary-flyby-leading-V_r2:.2f` km/s.
 This is a decrease of about {glue:text}`interplanetary-flyby-leading-Delta_V:.2f` km/s in heliocentric speed, as expected for a leading-side flyby.

-The departure angular momentum is found by Eq. {eq}`eq:interplanetary-flyby-departure-ang-mom`.
-From Eq. {eq}`eq:interplanetary-flyby-departure-orbit-equation`, we find:
+The departure angular momentum is found by @eq:interplanetary-flyby-departure-ang-mom.
+From @eq:interplanetary-flyby-departure-orbit-equation, we find:

 :::{math}
 :label: eq:interplanetary-flyby-e-cos
 e_2 \cos\nu_2 = \frac{h_2^2}{\mu_{\text{sun}} R} - 1
 :::

-Similarly, from Eq. {eq}`eq:interplanetary-flyby-departure-radial-velocity`, we find:
+Similarly, from @eq:interplanetary-flyby-departure-radial-velocity, we find:

 :::{math}
 :label: eq:interplanetary-flyby-e-sin
 e_2 \sin\nu_2 = \frac{V_{r,2}^s h_2}{\mu_{\text{sun}}}
 :::

-Taking the ratio of Eqs. {eq}`eq:interplanetary-flyby-e-cos` and {eq}`eq:interplanetary-flyby-e-sin`, we find:
+Taking the ratio of Eqs. @eq:interplanetary-flyby-e-cos and @eq:interplanetary-flyby-e-sin, we find:

 :::{math}
 :label: